Skip to main content

 Board of Directors

-The Board of Directors is responsible for the company’s strategic development and for supervising and steering the company’s business and management.
-Further, in line with the company’s Articles of Association and the Finnish Companies Act, the Board of Directors represents the company and is responsible for defining the company’s strategy, and also for proper arrangement of the control of the company’s accounts and finances.
-The Board of Directors comprises five to ten members who are elected at the Annual General Meeting for a one-year term of office expiring at the end of the first Annual General Meeting following the election.
-The Annual General Meeting also elects the Chair and the Deputy Chair of the Board of Directors.
+The Board of Directors is responsible for the Company’s strategic development and steering of the Group’s business.
+Further, in line with the Company’s Articles of Association and the Finnish Companies Act, the Board of Directors represents the Company and is responsible for defining the Company’s strategy, as well as for proper arrangement of the control of the Company’s accounts and finances.
+The Board of Directors comprises five to ten members elected at the AGM for a one-year term of office, expiring at the end of the first AGM following the election.
+The AGM also elects the Chair and the Deputy Chair of the Board of Directors.

 Mikael Silvennoinen